dashiellmassey/dashiellmassey.github.io/_pages/research.md

 ---
 layout: post
 title: Current Research Interests
-subtitle: <a href="/past-research">To read about my previous research, click here </a>.
+subtitle: <a href="/past-research">To read about my previous research, click <u>here</u></a>.
 permalink: /research/
 ---

 <h2> DNA replication timing in humans </h2>
-<h4> PI: Amnon Koren, Ph.D.
-(Cornell University) </h4>

-Efficient and accurate replication of the genome is a crucial prerequisite to successful cell proliferation, and defects in replication are associated with cancer, premature aging syndromes, and inviability.
+Accurate and efficient replication of the genome is a crucial prerequisite to successful cell proliferation, and defects in replication are associated with cancer, premature aging syndromes, and cell death.
 In eukaryotes, replication initiates at many replication origins across the genome, which fire at different times during the S phase of the cell cycle.
 This spatiotemporal organization of origin firing is termed the "DNA replication timing program" and has been associated with GC content, gene expression, chromatin structure, and local mutation rate.

 <br>
 <br>